Kitware/CMake/Help/command/define_property.rst

                    [INITIALIZE_FROM_VARIABLE <variable>])

 Defines one property in a scope for use with the :command:`set_property` and :command:`get_property` commands.
-This is primarily useful to associate documentation with property names that may be retrieved with the :command:`get_property` command.
+It is mainly useful for defining the way a property is initialized or inherited.
+Historically, the command also associated documentation with a property, but that is no longer considered a primary use case.

 The first argument determines the kind of scope in which the property should be used.
-It must be one of the
+It must be one of the following:
-following:

 ::